Leo40Git/CMDQuiz/README.md

 # CMDQuiz
 A quiz game being made in native Batch script.

+# Save files
+The game's save file can be found at "%localappdata%\CMDQuiz".
+As of now, there is nothing else in said folder.

 # Changelog
 The changelog can be found in "Changelog.txt".